3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Perform unit tests for the Accord framework in Visual Studio.
 All necessary tests include Gaussian Mixture Model sample testing, RANSAC sample testing, Accord.Math namespace testing and Random Forest testing.
 We must ensure the framework integrity before continuing.

 Status: Pending

+### January 2017 - Camera Module Implemented

+The camera module should be written and functional.
+All unit tests should have passed and the public interface should be returning correct values.

 ### January 2017 - Run Accord Samples